Mouse Model of Liver Toxicity

 Pulmonary fibrosis (PF) is a severe, pathological condition in many respiratory diseases, including idiopathic pulmonary fibrosis (IPF), a fatal lung disease.
 Patients present with a non-productive cough and dyspnea, and these symptoms gradually develop into severe dyspnea at rest and right heart failure.

 The bleomycin mouse model is frequently employed to investigate both acute inflammatory, and more chronic fibrotic, processes underlying IPF and to assess therapeutic efficacy of discovery candidates.
-In this study, we hypothesize that Vium’s automated metrics, specifically its Breathing Rate metric, will provide physiologically relevant data to assess respiratory disease progression in a bleomycin mouse model of IPF.
+In this study, we hypothesize that Vium’s automated biomarkers, specifically Breathing Rate, will provide physiologically relevant data to assess respiratory disease progression in a bleomycin mouse model of IPF.

 Vium’s Digital Platform Allows Researchers to